Going to the Chapel? Going to get Married?

 As for those nonprobate assets, the rules seem even more complicated.
 Your 401(k) plan is likely going to go fully to your new spouse, no matter whom you’ve listed on the beneficiary form.
 Federal law controls this.
 Your IRA, though, works under state law, and it should pass according to your beneficiary designation form.

 If you already have an estate plan in place, bravo to you!
-But if do, and you’re going to the chapel, and you’re going to get married, find an estate planning attorney and update that plan soon after you say, “I do.”
+But if do, and you’re going to the chapel, and you’re going to get married, find an estate planning attorney and update that plan soon after you say, "I do."
 You probably know better what you want than the fine folks in Tallahassee who write our laws do.
-McCreary Law Office would also be happy to help.